Edmonds Outdoor Movie Night

 Bedtime is practically a lost cause in summer anyway, right?
 Why not take your family and your blankets or low-back chairs and enjoy an outdoor movie on a warm summer evening?
 And best of all, nearly all of these movies are free.

 A note on movie times: Most movie times are listed as "at dusk" when it starts to get dark.
 Dusk is typically about 20–30 minutes after sunset.
 For example, sunset in Seattle on Saturday, July 23, is at 8:55 p.m. (thanks, Google); expect an outdoor movie this weekend to begin around 9:15 to 9:30 p.m.
-Times get earlier later in the summer.
+Start times of movies get earlier later in the summer.

 Seattle-area outdoor movies